MoonBlvd/tad-IROS2019/README.md

 *Yu Yao, Mingze Xu, Yuchen Wang, David Crandall and Ella Atkins*

-This repo contains the code for our [paper](https://arxiv.org/pdf/1903.00618.pdf) on unsupervised traffic accident detection.
+This repo contains the code for our [IROS2019 paper](https://arxiv.org/pdf/1903.00618.pdf) on unsupervised traffic accident detection.

-:boom: The full code will be released upon the acceptance of our paper.
+:boom: The code and A3D dataset is released here!

-:boom: So far we have released the pytorch implementation of our ICRA paper [*Egocentric Vision-based Future Vehicle Localization for Intelligent Driving Assistance Systems*](https://arxiv.org/pdf/1809.07408.pdf), which is an important building block for the traffic accident detection.
+This code also contains a improved pytorch implementation of our ICRA paper [*Egocentric Vision-based Future Vehicle Localization for Intelligent Driving Assistance Systems*](https://arxiv.org/pdf/1809.07408.pdf), which is an important building block for the traffic accident detection.
 The original project repo is https://github.com/MoonBlvd/fvl-ICRA2019

 <img src="figures/teaser.png" width="400">